My Group

 PhD student, graduated 2023 (co-advised with Amnon Ta-Shma).

-Thesis: Error correcting codes and space-bounded derandomization (download).
-One paper that resulted from this thesis, appeared in CCC 2022, simplifies the STOC 2018 joint paper with Braverman and Garg.
-A second paper (STOC 2023) improves the seminal Saks-Zhou algorithm for iterated matrix multiplication.
-An unrelated coding-theoretic paper that is part of this thesis appeared in STOC 2021.
+Ori's thesis is titled Error-correcting codes and space-bounded derandomization (download).
+One paper resulting from this thesis, which appeared at CCC 2022, simplifies the STOC 2018 joint paper with Braverman and Garg.
+A second paper, published at STOC 2023, improves the seminal Saks–Zhou algorithm for iterated matrix multiplication.
+The thesis also includes an unrelated coding-theoretic paper that appeared at STOC 2021.

 Inbar Ben Yaacov